Are you looking for a flexible, part-time job at Concordia? Are you interested in contributing to an inclusive and accessible campus community?

 Accessibility services positions help to reduce barriers and facilitate learning access for students registered with the ACSD.

-Communications are made by phone or through secure platforms like Skype, Zoom, Google Hangouts, etc.
+Meetings with students take place on campus, by phone or through secure platforms like Skype, Zoom, Google Hangouts, etc.

 Details concerning the measures the university has put in place to support the gradual, safe and healthy return of our community members to campus can be found on Concordia’s Roadmap to a Safe Return.